forta-network/docs/docs/deploying-ml-models.md

 ## Interpreting Model Predictions

 It may be challenging to trust a model’s predictions without understanding the rationale behind it.
-There are explainable AI packages such as  [Local Interpretable Model-Agnostic Explantions (LIME)](https://www.oreilly.com/content/introduction-to-local-interpretable-model-agnostic-explanations-lime/) or [SHapley Additive exPlanations (SHAP)](https://github.com/slundberg/shap) that can explain model predictions.
+There are explainable AI packages such as  [Local Interpretable Model-Agnostic Explanations (LIME)](https://www.oreilly.com/content/introduction-to-local-interpretable-model-agnostic-explanations-lime/) or [SHapley Additive exPlanations (SHAP)](https://github.com/slundberg/shap) that can explain model predictions.
 These explanations can help you see the particular features the model considered to make a prediction.

 With the ATT bot, LIME produces a list of features and their weights to indicate the feature’s influence on the prediction.
 For example, LIME shows below that the ATT model considered the number of USDC/USDT token transfers an important feature in labeling a transaction anomalous.